devilyouwei/devilyouwei/docs/README.md

 _**Youwei Huang**, Xiaofang Zhao_
 _CN118821849A_

-This invention introduces a method for modeling smart contracts that converts the function code of smart contracts into embedding vectors.
-The process involves several steps: collecting a large dataset of smart contract codes, structuring the code into a tree format, and performing unsupervised training on the function-level code using a masked language model (MLM).
+This invention introduces a method for representing smart contracts by converting their function codes into embedding vectors.
+The process involves several steps: collecting a large dataset of smart contracts, structuring the code into a tree format, and performing unsupervised training on the function-level code using a masked language model (MLM).
 The final model is named SmartBERT.

 <img src='./imgs/CN118780853A.png' style="float:right">